The Fried Chicken Flu: Plot

 Things turn worse when Tom contracts the flu after eating buffalo wings given to him by Leonard, who misunderstood the name and did not realize they contained chicken.
-Leonard is ejected from the group, along with Thugnificent and Tina after Robert catches them in bed together.
+Leonard is ejected from the group, along with Thugnificent and Tina, after Robert catches them in bed together.
 The remaining six realize that they must evacuate the house, packing supplies and a quarantined Tom in Robert’s car just as the Woodcrest militia returns, armed with gas masks and armor.
 The Freemans and Dubois are chased by the militia in Ruckus' bus, until Thugnificent uses his UPS delivery truck to ram the bus off the road, allowing the group to escape.

-Outside a KFC, a news crew reports that the entire situation has been exaggerated: no deaths have been reported from the "fried chicken flu," which is revealed to have been a widespread salmonella outbreak.
-However, power outages from the unrest and panic causes the news to travel slowly.
+Outside a KFC, a news crew reports that the entire situation has been exaggerated: no deaths have been reported from the "fried chicken flu," which proves to be only a widespread salmonella outbreak.
+However, the news travels slowly due to power outages caused by the disorder.
 The news report is interrupted when the Freemans's car crashes through the doors of the KFC, mirroring a previous scene in the episode.
 Exhausted, Robert and Riley finally order their chicken meal before passing out.

 Production

 Originally entitled "Kentucky Fried Flu", the episode was written by Aaron McGruder and directed by Sung Dae Kang.
-In an interview preceding the season 3 premiere of The Boondocks, McGruder stated that this episode of the season would most likely get him into a lawsuit.
+In an interview preceding the season 3 premiere of The Boondocks, McGruder stated that this episode would most likely get him into a lawsuit.